bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 Based on today&rsquo;s meeting with Knights, it was now imperative for him to find either Tess or that woman.
 Lancelot did not divulge much, but corroborating evidence of King Arthur&rsquo;s behavior will help them *avoid* future Rabbit Dance incidents.
 By now he hoped that Merlin was talking to Leon.

-After scanning the room once more, to no avajil, Gwaine turned to refill his ale tankard.
+After scanning the room once more, to no avail, Gwaine turned to refill his ale tankard.
 A man with buldging muscles a cropped haircut, and a strong jawline carried a crate from the side enrance into the kitchen.
 The entire tavern melted away, and Gwaine spent the rest of the evening watching the man.

-Two more trips, passed before the man settled in, taking a seat in the center of the taver, while various men lined up to arm wrestle the man.
+Two more trips, passed before the man settled in, taking a seat in the center of the tavern, while various men lined up to arm wrestle the man.
 The man beat every competitor, without even breaking a sweat.
 Gwaine briefly wondered if the man could lift *him*.
 It was unfamiliar to not be the center of the rukkous, but something kept Gwaine at the sideline, watching.
 Even from across the room, Gwaine was certain he could see a twinkle in the man&rsquo;s eye.

+After one particularly excellent win, and a roar from the crowd, the man took a large swig from his tankard, and slammed it on the table.
+Immediately, somebody refilled his tankard, and the man raised it in gratitude, before

 </section>